 It was time ...

 The crushing pain awoke Maria, driving her knees into her chest.
 She tried to scream through jaws clamped shut by waves of nausea.
 Unable to rise, she slid painfully to the floor and struggled toward the bathroom.
-The cold ceramic tile chilled Maria through her wet gown as the pungent odor of urine enveloped her.
+The cold ceramic tile chilled Maria through her wet gown as a pungent odor of urine enveloped her.
 Instinctively, she held her hand over her vagina as she envisaged the baby sliding through her.
 Unable to pull herself onto the toilet, Maria collapsed to the floor as a crimson pool slowly expanded around her.

 Excerpt from Chapter Fourteen ~